Skip to content

 • Mid-range, around 265 lei a day (about 50 euros).
 A private room or a decent three-star, sit-down meals, the odd taxi, paid entry to castles and museums.
 This is the sweet spot most independent travellers actually hit.

 • Comfortable, around 440 lei a day (about 84 euros) and up.
 Nicer hotels, restaurants without a second thought, guided tours, more taxis.
-Easy to exceed in Bucharest, harder in a small town where there is simply less to spend money on.
+Easy to exceed in Bucharest, harder in a small town where there’s simply less to spend money on.

-One honest calibration: our 7-day Romania itinerary works out from about 2,600 lei for the route, which lands between mid-range and comfortable once you fold in castle tickets and moving between towns.
-That is the number to beat if you are pacing a full loop.
+One calibration: our 7-day Romania itinerary works out from about 2,600 lei for the route, which lands between mid-range and comfortable once you fold in castle tickets and moving between towns.
+That’s the number to beat if you’re pacing a full loop.
+How many nights you commit to is the other big lever on the total, so it is worth settling how many days you need in Romania as you add the trip up.

 Accommodation: your biggest single cost

-Where you sleep will make or break the budget, and it is the one line where spending more genuinely buys you a different trip.
+Where you sleep will make or break the budget, and it’s the one line where spending more genuinely buys you a different trip.
 In 2026 the ladder looks like this:

 • Hostel dorm bed: roughly 50 to 70 lei a night, more in central Bucharest in high summer.